geocomPP/sdv/chapter.md

 examples lay the foundations for further exploration of spatial data in R, using the multitude of spatial data packages available.
-These can be discovered online, through R's internal help (we recommend frequent use of R queries such as `?plot`) and other books on the subject.
+These can be discovered online, through R's internal help (we recommend frequent use of R queries such as `?plot`) and other book chapters on the subject.
 It is hoped that the techniques and examples covered in this chapter will help communicate the results of spatial data analysis to the target audience in a compelling and effective way, without the need for the repetitive "pointing and clicking" described in the chapter's opening quote.
 Enjoy the ability to now tweak colours and other aspects of graphics without the need to start from scratch each time an iterative improvement is required.
 As the R community grows, so will its range of applications and available packages.
+The supportive online communities surrounding large open source programs such as R are one of their greatest assets, so we recommend you become an active "open source" citizen rather than merely a passive consumer of new software (Ramsey & Dubovsky, 2013).
 There will be many exciting opportunities ahead and many of these will be more accessible following the foundation in spatial data visualisation presented here.

 References